Dharun235/giving-back/README.md

 ## Things to know about this repo:
 - Only legal, free, open-access content.
+- This repo is meant to contain resources that contain resources, making the search more easy.
+As I am not an expert in all the topics, I am not suggesting a roadmap, instead give the place where resources are held.
 - No use of AI for search of resources, just manual search.
 - I maintain and update this repository.
 - Contributions welcome if they follow the same rules.